ewanhowell5195/MinecraftTitleGenerator/README.md

 # Tileables
 ## Creating a tileable
 1. To create a new tileable, add the tileable to the `tileables` folder under a fitting subdirectory.
 3. Edit the `tileables.json` file and add your tileable to it.
-This file follows the following formatting:
+This file uses the following formatting:
 ```js
 {
   "tileable_id": { // The ID of the tileable you are adding (required)